NicoleNZ/country-dropdown/CONTEXT.md

 I would usually use REM instead of px - only reason I haven't is I'm focusing on functionality given the timeframe.
 Under actual working conditions I would know the root font size and would be using REM.

 Final words:
-Still not completely done - a bit buggy but it's a quick job so hopefully shows enough!
+Still not completely done - a bit buggy and the colors are not 100% there but it's a quick job so hopefully shows enough!